 Dir: Francois Ozon

 The new film by Francois Ozon is always an occasion I await with great anticipation, and it has become a tradition that he brings them to LFF each year.
-After a run of quality that is, in my opinion, all but unprecedented among working directors (a parade of 4 and 5 star films broken only by his English language début, Angel) Ozon hit his first major stumble with Jeune et Jolie, but seemed to have regained momentum with his last film, The New Girlfriend.
-Frantz, much to my disappointment, represents another backward step.
+After a run of quality all but unprecedented among working directors (a parade of 4 and 5 star films broken only by his English language début, Angel) Ozon hit his first major stumble with Jeune et Jolie, but seemed to have regained momentum with his last film, The New Girlfriend.
+Frantz, disappointingly, represents another backward step.

-The auteur theory can, I think, be overapplied, but if the theory were written to describe any modern director then it is Ozon.
+The auteur theory can be overapplied, but if it were written to describe any modern director then it is Ozon.
 One of the most versatile directors of his generation, Ozon can change mood, subject and genre wildly between films, but his identity, his favoured images and ideas, recur like a fingerprint.
 An Ozon film is different from every other Ozon film, but you would never be in any doubt as to who directed it.
 Until now.